sakara01/CEN3031_Project/Sprint4.md

 - Header Component:
 	- Create component
 	- Checks title and color of header
-	- Checks if the function searchClicked() is called when the search button is clicked.
+	- Checks if the function doSearchArea() is called when the search area button is clicked.
 	- Checks if favorites button is available when logged in
 	- Checks if the function startLoginComp() is called when the login user button is clicked.